 Internal auditors will exhibit the highest level of professional objectivity in gathering, evaluating, and communicating information about the activity or process being examined.
 Internal auditors will make a balanced assessment of all the relevant circumstances and not be unduly influenced by their own interests or by others in forming judgments.
 Internal Auditors must have an impartial, unbiased attitude and avoid any conflict of interest.
-The Deputy CAE will confirm to the Board, at least annually, the independence of internal audit.
+The Deputy CAE will confirm to the Board, at least annually, the independence of internal audit and state that members received appropriate training.